jackcallister/jarsbe.github.io/_posts/2015-01-05-the-react-quick-start-guide.markdown

 ## Conclusion

 This should be enough to get started building user interfaces with React.
-The [React docs](http://facebook.github.io/react/docs/getting-started.html) covers everything in detail.
+The [React docs](http://facebook.github.io/react/docs/getting-started.html) cover everything in detail.
 I highly recommend reading it.

 Also this guide doesn't go into detail about your local environment setup.
 The documentation should, or alternatively, look at my [boilerplate](https://github.com/jarsbe/react-webpack-boilerplate) for a simple solution.